FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 6. Found objects and materials -- You will have to costume your phone so that it looks like some other devices.
 These materials can include doll clothes, a paper lantern, a bottle, human clothes, a pillow case, etc. Be creative!

 ### Deliverables for this lab are:
-1. Storyboard
+1. 7 Storyboards
-1. Sketches/photos of costumed device
+1. 3 Sketches/photos of costumed devices
 1. Any reflections you have on the process
-1. Video sketch of the prototyped interaction
+1. Video sketch of 3 prototyped interactions
 1. Submit the items above in the lab1 folder of your class [Github page], either as links or uploaded files.
 Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same from each person in the group.

 ### The Report